scitokens/scitokens/README.rst

     >>> payload = {"sub": "<email adress>", "scope": "read:/protected"}
     >>> token = scitokens.utils.demo.token(payload)

-The generator then produces a serialized token based on the specified payload.
-Additionally, users can also retrieve a parsed token by calling the method ``scitokens.utils.demo.parsed_token(payload)``, which returns a SciToken object corresponding to the specified payload.
+The ``token`` method makes a request to the generator to create a serialized token for the specified payload.
+Users can also retrieve a parsed token by calling the ``parsed_token`` method, which returns a SciToken object corresponding to the payload.
+The object contains the decoded token data, including the claims and signature.

 Configuration
 -------------